alhanoofalsagir/AI-Task-1-2/README.md

-# AI-Task-1-2
+# AI Task 1&2 🗣:
+## Description 📄:
-In this task I describe the steps I followed to install Ubuntu linux and ROS on my device and on Jetson Nano.
+*In this task I describe the steps I followed to install Ubuntu linux and ROS on my device and on Jetson Nano.*